-Welcome to Rhodes University, a 104-year old institution with a well-established reputation for academic excellence.
+Welcome to Rhodes University, a 110-year old institution [in 2014], with a well-established reputation for academic excellence.

 Located in Grahamstown in the Eastern Cape province of South Africa, Rhodes is a small university which enjoys the distinction of having among the best undergraduate pass and graduation rates in South Africa, outstanding postgraduate success rates, and the best research output per academic staff member.
 This is testimony to the quality of students that Rhodes attracts and of academic provision, and to the commitment of Rhodes staff to student development and success.